JohanDegraeve/iosxdripreader/README.md

 * Always on notification (not really always but almost always) that allows to see the current value by just lifting up the phone.
 * Synchronisation to Nightscout
  * When the app is in the foreground, upload will always happen immediately after receiving a new value, also at app start,
  * When the app is in the background, then it is iOS that decides when the app is allowed to do an upload.
-The frequency depends on how often the app is in the foreground.
-The first day the upload will almost not be done while in the background.
-But if you open the app, just a second, for instance each time you use your phone, then after one day or so, the upload will happen every 10 to 20 minutes.
+The frequency is very unpredictable, in fact it is not really usable.
+* set transmitter id

 To compile :
 - install Flash Builder 4.7 with FLex SDK 4.15.0, AIR 22.0 en_US